Nonparametric estimates of pricing functionals: Introduction

-Then $\pi(y_0)$, $y_0 \in \erre^m$, can be estimated, for instance, by linear interpolation, at least if $y_0$ belongs to the convex hull of $(y_i)_{1\leq i \leq N}$.
-There exist of course many other procedures based on nonlinear interpolation rather than linear, that may be preferable in certain situations, for instance to obtain estimators that are more regular than just continuous.
-The same problem has also been studied from a statistical perspective, leading to the large literature on nonparametric estimation of regression functions\footnote{The even larger literature on nonparametric density estimation treats a less general but very related problem.} (see, e.g., \cite{Bierens} and references therein).
+This procedure is well understood if $y_0$ belongs to the convex hull of $(y_i)_{1\leq i \leq N}$ (see \S\ref{ssec:li} for more details).
+There exist of course many other procedures based on nonlinear interpolation, rather than linear, that may be preferable in certain situations, for instance to obtain estimators that are more regular than just continuous.
+The same problem has also been studied from a statistical perspective, leading to the large literature on non-parametric estimation of regression functions\footnote{The even larger literature on non-parametric density estimation treats a less general but very related problem.} (see, e.g.,~\cite{Bierens} and references therein).
 One of the most popular estimators in this literature is the so-called Nadaraya-Watson estimator (see \cite{Nadaraya, Watson}), that is

 where $\rho:\erre^m \to \erre$ is a strictly positive continuous radial function with integral equal to $1$ and $\rho_\varepsilon := \varepsilon^{-m}\rho(\cdot \, \varepsilon^{-1})$, or a slight generalization thereof.